 Your SLAs are not that interesting to your customers.

-Sure, you need to respond quickly, but whats more important is to respond consistently across all touch points, driving the conversation towards the desired outcome of the customer , not the business.
+Sure, you need to respond quickly, but whats more important is to respond consistently across all touchpoints, driving the conversation towards the desired outcome of the customer , not the business.

 2. Implement Customer Experience Metrics

-Have the courage to stop looking at short term results.
+So if you want to maximise your CX value you need to have the courage to stop looking at short term results.

 Customer experience is not a project with an end date.